How to Check SSL Certificate Expiration Date Using OpenSSL

 notAfter=Mar 10 10:54:48 2024 GMT

-• connect watchsumo.com:443: It specifies the host and port to connect to.
+2. -connect watchsumo.com:443: Specifies the host and port to connect to.

-• openssl x509 -noout -dates: This part of the command is responsible for extracting the validity dates from the SSL certificate.
+4. openssl x509 -noout -dates: Extracts the validity dates of the SSL certificate.

-Checking Expiry Date of a SSL Certificate file
+Checking the Expiry Date of a Local Certificate File

 $ openssl x509 -in your_certificate.crt -text -noout